-Whether you have decided that you want a natural birth, a medicated birth, a home birth, a birth center birth, or a hospital birth, every single expectant mother needs to have some tools to keep herself comfortable while in labor.
+Whether you have decided that you want a natural birth, a medicated birth, a home birth, a birth center birth, or a hospital birth, every expectant mother needs to have some tools to keep herself comfortable while in labor.
 Even if it’s just for the early labor part.
 (FYI, hospitals won’t admit you until you are in active labor.
-You’re on your own in the beginning.)
-This is why it’s so important to know what natural pain relief options are available to you to keep yourself as relaxed and comfortable as possible so you don’t rush to the hospital too early.
-Some of these are very obvious options and others are not.
+So you’re on your own in the beginning.)
+This is why it’s important to know what natural pain relief options are available to keep yourself as relaxed and comfortable as possible so you don’t rush to the hospital too early.
+Some of these are obvious options, and others are not.
 Here are 20 natural pain relief options available to you during labor.

-I’ve said this many times before and I’ll say it again, touch is incredibly powerful to the human mind and body.
-We have seen through studies that women who received physical touch–such as massage–compared to women that didn’t during labor had 56% fewer c-sections; an 85% reduction in the use of epidural anesthesia; 70% fewer forceps deliveries; 61% decrease in the use of oxytocin; a 25% shorter duration of labor; and a 58% drop in neonatal hospitalization.
-(1) That is amazing.
-Touch releases oxytocin, the love hormone so it can help relieve stress and fear for the laboring mom.
-It also helps turn off your pain receptors when in labor so you don’t feel as much pain as you would’ve without it.
+Touch is incredibly powerful to the human mind and body.
+Studies show that women who received physical touch—such as massage—compared to women who didn’t during labor had 56% fewer c-sections, an 85% reduction in the use of epidural anesthesia, 70% fewer forceps deliveries, 61% decrease in the use of oxytocin, a 25% shorter duration of labor, and a 58% drop in neonatal hospitalization.1 That is amazing.
+In addition, touch releases oxytocin, the love hormone, to help relieve stress and fear for the laboring mom.
+It also helps turn off your pain receptors when in labor, so you don’t feel as much pain as you do without it.
 I honestly can’t recommend massage enough.

 Essential oils have been used during labor for centuries.
-Some have proven to be beneficial during labor to help relax the laboring woman, relieve stress, act as a uterine tonic, stimulate circulation, and much more.
+Some have proven beneficial during labor to help relax the laboring woman, relieve stress, act as a uterine tonic, stimulate circulation, and much more.2

-Here are some oils that you can use during labor that have proven to be helpful:
+Here are some essential oils that you can use during labor that can be helpful:

-- Lavender – This is the one of the most popular oils used in labor.
-This can help with relaxation and promote calmness.
+This is one of the most popular oils used in labor.
+It can help with relaxation and promote calmness.
 The oil is also a painkiller that stimulates circulation and healing and may strengthen contractions.

-- Clary sage – This oil is one that we use to strengthen contractions.
-(Make sure that you avoid it during pregnancy before baby’s due date.)
-It’s also a great oil for reducing anxiety.
+This oil is one that we use to strengthen contractions.
+(Avoid it during pregnancy before the baby’s due date.)
+It’s also an excellent oil for reducing anxiety.

-- Chamomile – Soothing and calming, helps to reduce tensions and anxiety.
+Soothing and calming help to reduce tensions and anxiety.

-- Neroli – Calms and reassures as well as helps relax.
-Is also a powerful anti-depressant.
+It calms and reassures as well as helps relax.
+It’s also a powerful anti-depressant.

-- Jasmine – Acts as a painkiller.
-Also known to strengthen contractions and can be used in a compress to aid delivery of the placenta.
+It acts as a painkiller.
+Also known to strengthen contractions and can be used in a compress to aid in the delivery of the placenta.

 3. Cold & Hot Compresses